alexfernandez/alexfernandez.github.io/2025/modern-art.md

 ![One of these works is 'Las estrellas y la gloria', by my teacher and accomplished artist [Arturo](https://www.arturomartinburgos.com/).
 Sadly, you have to see the original large format painting to get the full impact.
 Source: [Arturo Martín Burgos](https://www.arturomartinburgos.com/pintura/reciente.html), used with permission.](pics/modern-art-estrellas-y-gloria.jpg "An abstract painting with a pinkish background, squiggles of many colors and darkened corners.")

+In the words of Arturo:

+> In my opinion there is no higher artistic emotion than that produced by the ineffable:
+> by that which needs no rational explanation.

+I can easily agree, but looking for explanations can still be insightful.
-But the fact is that music can transmit strong complex emotions.
+The fact is that music can transmit strong complex emotions.
 Film soundtracks are usually instrumental, and they help carry the story forward to the point that many movies feel naked without them.
 I will add a more personal note: